ae6rt/decap/README.md

 ```

-_thekey_ and _thesecret_ are the _aftomato_ AWS IAM User's Access Key
+_thekey_, _thesecret_, and _theregion_ are the _aftomato_ AWS IAM
-and Secret, respectively.
-Replace the _thekey_ and _thesecret_
+User's Access Key, Secret, and default region, respectively.
+Replace
-with their respective Base64 encoded representations
+these values with their respective Base64 encoded representations

 ```
 $ echo -n "mykey" | openssl base64